dustinblackman/Championify/README.md

 Well damn, you must be pretty impatient if you think that's slow...
 The script is slowed on purpose so users don't spam Champion.gg's servers.
 They're doing great great stuff over there and the last thing I'd want to do is cause them trouble.
 However if it's REALLY slow, then you should consider upgrading your dial up connection.

-### My version is outdated and the app wont run?
-Yes, I force a version check on run that connects to my package file here on Github.
-This is to prevent issues if something changes with League or Champion.GG.
-Wouldn't want you getting in to a game with broken/no builds.
-You can pickup the new version [here](https://github.com/dustinblackman/Championify/releases/latest) on the downloads page.

 ### Why is the file size so big?
-EncloseJS modifies a NodeJS binary to include Championify so we have all of Node included, plus some of the modules used are a bit big as well.
-I rather things just work then worry about size.
+I use Electron to wrap my GUI, and unfortunately it's a bit big.
+I'd rather the App just work then worry about size.

 ### BUT WAIT!
 I have a suggestion!